CIM417 - T324

 Spatial Sound and Immersion

+The use of spatial sound has become a pivotal element of my practice.
+By placing the listener at the center of a 360-degree soundscape, I am able to create a non-linear environment that mirrors the emotional complexities of the narrative.
 In The Glade, an animated film concept inspired by the themes of Wallflower, my initial lack of knowledge in visual design led to the development of a new idea: an audiobook where sound design plays a central role in reflecting the inner world of the characters.
-Drawing on my fascination with how environments can mirror emotions, the audiobook’s soundscape would dynamically shift with the narrative, subtly aligning the auditory experience with the evolving emotional landscape of the story. â€‹
+Drawing on my fascination with how environments can mirror emotions, the audiobook’s soundscape would dynamically shift with the narrative, subtly aligning the auditory experience with the evolving emotional landscape of the story.

 Taking this concept further, I wondered if emerging technologies could enhance the emotional connection and storytelling experience.
 By formatting the audiobook in virtual reality (VR), I could immerse the listener in a fully realised environment where audio, rather than visuals, drives the emotional experience.
 In this VR space, as the story unfolds, the soundscape would transform in real-time, amplifying the narrative’s emotional nuances and immersing the audience in a more intimate, sensory-driven experience.